-Sej September 30, 2022 ecember 31, 2021 Senior term loan, with interest of 0.75% plus EURIBOR adj, due in full at maturity on December 20, 2023 \$ 392,080 \$ 455,166 4.875% senior notes due in 2026, net of unamortized discount 598,257 597,911 2.500% senior notes due in 2031, net of unamortized discount 493,307 492,782 Total long-term debt 1,483,644 1,545,859 Less: unamortized debt issuance costs 6,715 7,736 Total long-term debt, net of current maturities \$ 1,476,929 \$ 1,538,123
+September 30, 2022 December 31, 2021 Senior term loan, with interest of 0.75% plus EURIBOR adj, due in full at maturity on December 20, 2023 \$ 392,080 \$ 455,166 4.875% senior notes due in 2026, net of unamortized discount 598,257 597,911 2.500% senior notes due in 2031, net of unamortized discount 493,307 492,782 Total long-term debt 1,483,644 1,545,859 Less: unamortized debt issuance costs 6,715 7,736 Total long-term debt, net of current maturities \$ 1,476,929 \$ 1,538,123

 We maintain credit facilities with third-party lenders, which we use for a variety of purposes.
-On March 4, 2019, CBRE Services, Inc. (CBRE Services) entered into an incremental assumption agreement with respect to its credit agreement, dated October 31, 2017 (such agreement, as amended by a December 20, 2018 incremental loan assumption agreement and such March 4, 2019 incremental assumption agreement, collectively, the 2019 Credit Agreement), which (i) extended the maturity of the U.S. dollar tranche A term loans under such credit agreement and (iii) made certain changes to the interest rates and fees applicable to such tranche A term loans and revolving credit commitments under such credit agreement.
+On March 4, 2019, CBRE Services, Inc. (CBRE Services) entered into an incremental assumption agreement with respect to its credit agreement, dated October 31, 2017 (such agreement, as amended by a December 20, 2018 incremental loan assumption agreement and such March 4, 2019 incremental assumption agreement, collectively, the 2019 Credit Agreement), which (i) extended the maturity of the U.S. dollar tranche A term loans under such credit agreement, (ii) extended the termination date of the revolving credit commitments available under such credit agreement and (iii) made certain changes to the interest rates and fees applicable to such tranche A term loans and revolving credit commitments under such credit agreement.
 The proceeds from the new tranche A term loan facility under the 2019 Credit Agreement were used to repay the \$ 300.0 million of tranche A term loans outstanding under the credit agreement in effect prior to the entry into the 2019 incremental assumption agreement.
-On July 9, 2021, CBRE Services entered into an additional incremental assumption agreement with respect to the 2019 Credit Agreement for purposes of increasing the revolving credit commitments available under the 2019 Credit Agreement by an aggregate principal amount of \$350.0 million (the 2019 Credit Agreement, as amended by the July 9, 2021 incremental assumption agreement is collectively referred to in this Quarterly Report as the 2021 Credit Agreement).
-On December 10, 2021, CBRE Services and certain of the other borrowers entered into an amendment of the 2021 Credit Agreement which (i) changed the interest rate applicable to revolving borrowings denominated in Sterling from a LIBOR-based rate to a rate based on the Sterling Overnight Index Average (SONIA) and (ii) changed the interest rate applicable to revolving borrowings denominated in Euros from a LIBOR-based rate to a rate based on EURIBOR.
-The revised interest rates described above went into effect on January 1, 2022.
-On May 21, 2021, we entered into a definitive agreement whereby our subsid
+On July 9, 2021, CBRE Services entered into an additional incremental assumption agreement with respect to the 2019 Credit Agreement for purposes of increasing the revolving credit commitments available under the 2019 Credit Agreement by an aggregate principal amount of \$350.0 million (the 2019 Credit Agreement, as amended by the July 9, 2021 incremental assumption agreement is collectively referred to in this Quarterly Report as the 2021 Credit Agreement 10, 2021, CBRE Services and certain of the other borrowers entered into an amendment of the 2021 Credit Agreement which (i) changed the interest rate applicable to revolving borrowings denominated in Euros from a LIBOR-based rate to a rate based on EURIBOR.
+The revised interest rates described as out of free to a free to agreement.
+July 2022.
+On May 21, 2021, we entered into a definitive agreement whereby our subsidiary guarantors were released as guarantors from the 2021 Credit Agreement.